Frequently Asked Questions

 I FORGOT to Pick Up My Share!
 Can I Still Get It?

-As soon as you realize, please contact us by phone or text so we can let your drop-site manager know and make arrangements - if possible.
+As soon as you realize, please contact us by phone or text so we can let your drop-site manager know

-If you don't contact us or the manager doesn't realize a box hasn't been picked up until the next morning, it may be given away (especially if it is during extreme weather.)
+If you don't contact us, or the manager doesn't realize a box hasn't been picked up until the next morning, it may be given away (especially if it is during extreme weather.)

 CAN I Send Someone Else to Pick Up My Share if I Can't?

-Sure!
+Yes!
 That's up to you.

 CANCELLATION Policy